-- Once an ART regimen has been selected, the health care provider creates an order (prescription) for a standard 30-day supply of the medication(s) and faxes it to the appropriate pharmacy (and records the order in the medical record). - The patient is advised to go to the pharmacy directly to be sure his/her ADAP/insurance is active and that the pharmacy is able to supply a standard monthly supply.
+- Once an ART regimen has been selected, the health care provider creates an order (prescription) for a standard 30-day supply of the medication(s) and faxes it to the appropriate pharmacy (and records the order in the medical record). - If medication (starter pack) is available, the clinician dispenses a 5-day supply the selected ART regimen.
+The patient is encouraged to take the first dose, witnessed, at that time. - The patient is advised to go to the pharmacy directly to be sure his/her ADAP/insurance is active and that the pharmacy is able to supply a standard monthly supply.
 The patient is instructed to call the Ward 86 social worker immediately if there are problems with obtaining the medication (e.g., issues with insurance coverage).
-For patients who (with the help of our social workers) are applying for/establishing emergency access to insurance, we preferentially use pharmacies that are able to process the new insurance information rapidly. - The patient is encouraged to take the first dose of ART that same day, if he/she has not already taken the first dose in clinic.
+For patients who (with the help of our social workers) are applying for/establishing emergency access to insurance, we preferentially use pharmacies that are able to process the new insurance information rapidly.

+• The patient is encouraged to take the first dose of ART that same day, if he/she has not already taken the first dose in clinic.